 In addition, international applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) with a score of 100 or higher.
 Because this degree program is writing-intensive, reflecting the nature of public relations jobs, students with a TOEFL score below 100 are likely to have difficulty completing the program.

-Application Deadline: The application deadline is July 1 for the following year.
+Application Deadline: The application deadline is rolling for summer, spring, J-Term, and fall semesters.

 Required Courses (21 credit hours)